+September 30, 2022 Level 1 Level 2 Level 3 Total Liabilities Contingent consideration liability \$ - - \$ \$ (5,308) \$ (5,308) Preferred stock liability - (37,597) (37,597) Total liabilities \$ - \$ \$ (42,905) \$ (42,905)

-31, 2022
+Decembe r 31, 2021

-Level 1 Level 2 Level 3 Total
+Level 1 Level 2 Level 3 Level 3 Total

 Liabilities

-Contingent consideration liability \$ \$ - \$ (17,937) \$ (17,937)

-December 31, 2021

-Level 1 Level 2 Level 3 Total

-Liabilities

-Contingent consideration liability \$ \$ - \$ (36,630) \$ (36,630)
+Contingent consideration liability \$ - - \$ \$ (36,630) \$ (36,630)

-There were no transfers of financial instruments between Level 1, Level 2, and Level 3 during the periods presented.
+There were no transfers of Level 3 financial instruments during the periods presented.

-Contingent consideration liability is comprised of contingent consideration recorded in connection with the acquisition of Honey Birdette, which represents the fair value for the shares issued to the Honey Birdette sellers that remained subject to lock-up restrictions as of March 31, 2022, net of the fair value of the FY22 true-up adjustment, and contingent consideration recorded in connection with the acquisition of GlowUp, which represents the fair value for shares which may be issued and cash which may be paid to the GlowUp sellers subject to certain indemnification obligations and performance criteria.
+Contingent consideration liability is comprised of contingent consideration recorded in connection with the acquisition of Honey Birdette, which represents the fair value for the shares issued to the Honey Birdette sellers that remained subject to lock-up restrictions as of September 30, 2022, and contingent consideration recorded in connection with the acquisition of GlowUp Digital Inc., which represents the fair value for shares which may be issued and cash which may be paid to the GlowUp Digital Inc. sellers subject to certain indemnification obligations and performance criteria.
 Refer to Note 16, Business Combinations.

 We recorded the acquisition-date fair value of these contingent liabilities as part of the consideration transferred.
 The fair value of contingent and deferred consideration was estimated using either (i) a Monte Carlo simulation analysis in an option pricing framework, using revenue projections, volatility and stock price as key inputs or (ii) a scenario-based valuation model using probability of payment, certain cost projections, and either discounting (in the case of cash-settled consideration) or stock price (for share-settled consideration) as key inputs.
 The analysis approach was chosen based on the terms of each purchase agreement and our assessment of appropriate methodology for each case.
-The contingent payments and value of stock issuances are subsequently remeasured to fair value each reporting date using the same fair value estimation method originally applied with updated estimates and inputs as of March 31, 2022.
-We recorded \$19.3 million of fair value change as a result of contingent liabilities fair value remeasurement in selling and administrative expenses for the three months ended March 31, 2022.
+The contingent payments and value of stock issuances are subsequently remeasured to fair value each reporting date using the same fair value estimation method originally applied with updated estimates and inputs as of September 30, 2022.
+We recorded \$1.4 million of fair value change as a result of contingent liabilities fair value remeasurement in selling and administrative expenses for the three months ended September 30, 2022, and \$29.3 million of fair value change as a result of contingent liabilities fair value remeasurement for the nine months ended September 30, 2022.
 We classified financial liabilities associated with the contingent consideration as Level 3 due to the lack of relevant observable inputs.
 Changes in assumptions described above could have an impact on the payout of contingent consideration.